dnelson86/ArepoVTK/README.md

 Further options:

 * `NO_GHOST_CONTRIBS` - only for SPHKERNEL, do not use ghosts for hsml/TF (i.e. for reflective BCs but we are doing periodic meshing, the ghosts are incorrect and should be skipped)
-* `NNI_DISABLE_EXACT` - for bruteforce NNI disable exact geometry computations
+* `NNI_DISABLE_EXACT` - for brute-force NNI disable exact geometry computations
-* `NATURAL_NEIGHBOR_INNER` - for IDW, SPHKERNEL or NNI, do "neighbors of neighbors", i.e. extend the search and sampling from immediate neighbors of the parent cell to all neighors of those neighbors.
+* `NATURAL_NEIGHBOR_INNER` - for IDW, SPHKERNEL or NNI, do "neighbors of neighbors", i.e. extend the search and sampling from immediate neighbors of the parent cell to all neighbors of those neighbors.
 * `BRUTE_FORCE` - for IDW or SPHKERNEL, calculate over all NumGas in the box (instead of N-nearest)
 * `POWER_PARAM` - exponent of distance, greater values assign more influence to values closest to the interpolating point, approaching piecewise constant for large POWER_PARAM.
 * `HSML_FAC` - use <1 for more smoothing, or >1 for less smoothing (at least some neighbors will not contribute, and if this is too big, the containing cell may also not contribute)